top of page

 Scroll down for detailed Bio below.

-BIO: QUOC-ANH THAI, MD, FAANS, FACS
+BIO: QUOC-ANH THAI, MD, MDiv, FAANS, FACS

 Dr. Thai graduated from the Johns Hopkins School of Medicine in Baltimore, MD.
 He finished post-graduate training in general surgery internship and neurosurgery residency at The Johns Hopkins Hospital in Baltimore, MD, where he was also appointed a Fellow, Chief Resident, Instructor of Neurosurgery, and Assistant Chief of Service for neurosurgery.

 Dr. Thai obtained further professional and graduate studies in the business and management aspect of medicine from Johns Hopkins Carey Business School, Johns Hopkins School of Public Health, and Massachusetts Institute of Technology (MIT) Sloan School of Management.
+He also has a Master of Divinity from the Divinity School at Duke University.

-Dr. Thai has served as a medical consultant for the U.S. Food and Drug Administration (FDA) and various state Medical Boards and Hospital Boards.
+Dr. Thai serves as a medical consultant for the U.S. Food and Drug Administration (FDA) and various state Medical Boards and Hospital Boards.
 He has also served as a Consultant for Johns Hopkins International.
 He is currently a Fellow of the American College of Surgeons (FACS), Fellow of the American Association of Neurological Surgeons (FAANS), Diplomate of the American Board of Neurological Surgeons, and has been admitted as a Fellow of the Royal Society of Medicine in London, UK.
 He has received numerous honors, including the Howard Hughes Medical Scholars Program, American Heart Association Research Grant, Harvey Cushing Neurosurgery Award, and The Michael J. Stanton MD Surgeon of the Year Award while at Johns Hopkins.

 Click here for Complete Publications List